ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks alb update`
 {: #cs_alb_update}

 Force an update of the Ingress ALB pods in the cluster to the latest version.
 {: shortdesc}

 If automatic updates for the Ingress ALB add-on are disabled and you want to update the add-on, you can force a one-time update of your ALB pods.
 When you choose to manually update the add-on, all ALB pods in the cluster are updated to the latest build.
 You cannot update an individual ALB or choose which build to update the add-on to.
 Automatic updates remain disabled.

-When you update the major or minor Kubernetes version of your cluster, IBM automatically makes necessary changes to the Ingress deployment, but does not change the build version of your Ingress ALB add-on.
+When you update the major or minor Kubernetes version of your cluster, IBM automatically makes necessary changes to the Ingress deployment, but does not change the image version of your Ingress ALB add-on.
 You are responsible for checking the compatibility of the latest Kubernetes versions and your Ingress ALB add-on images.

 ```
 ibmcloud ks alb update --cluster CLUSTER [--json] [-s]